kavli-ntnu/dj-docs/docs/imaging/dlc.rst

 Imaging: DLC
 =========================

 `DeepLabCut <http://www.mackenziemathislab.org/deeplabcut>`_ is a software package for inferring motion capture information from tracking video.
-Whereas Optitrack makes use of one infra-red reflectors attached to the subject(s), DeepLabCut instead uses a deep neural network trained on human-labelled data of the subject(s), allowing for less interference with subject behaviour.
+Whereas Optitrack makes use of infra-red reflectors attached to the parts of the subject's body that are to be tracked, DeepLabCut instead analyses a video of the subject using a deep neural network.
+The latter approach interferes less with the subject's natural behaviour.